-Element Per formance criteria Reference At t he end of training the person must be able to: 1.
-Take appropriate safety precautions when walking in the Danger Zone (a) (b) (c) (d) identify the Danger Zone and safe places explain what is meant by 'walking in the Danger Zone' and when it is permissible to do so take appropriate safety precautions when walking in the Danger Zone describe the safety issues to be considered when placing and removing protection NGE 200 NPR 709 2.
-Report a Condition Affecting the Network (CAN) (a) follow the correct procedure to report conditions that can or do affect the safety of operations in the Network at the appropriate time NGE 206 NPR 721 3.
-Identify and describe the main features of level crossings (a) (b) take appropriate action if there is faulty or damaged equipment or gates at a level crossing identify the types of level crossings NGE 216 4.
-Test Type F level crossings (a) (b) (c) (d) (e) identify when testing is conducted state who is authorised to suspend testing state who authorises testing of level crossings perform on-site tests of level crossings follow the correct procedure to report and record the outcomes of testing NGE 218 NPR 715 NPR 716 NPR 717 NPR 718 5.
-Manually Operate Type F level crossings (a) (b) (c) (d) (e) isolate Type F level crossing warning equipment where a Master Emergency switch is not provided isolate Type F level crossing warning equipment where a Master Emergency switch is provided take appropriate action when level crossing booms are damaged or defective manage rail traffic over a isolated Type F level crossing follow the correct procedure to restore Type F level crossing equipment to normal operation NGE 218 NPR 715 NPR 716 NPR 717
+Element erformance criteria Reference t the end of training the person must be able to: 1.
+Take appropriate safety precautions when walking in the Danger Zone a) identify the Danger Zone and safe places b) explain what is meant by 'walking in the Danger Zon it is permissible to do so c) take appropriate safety precautions when walking in Zone d) describe the safety issues to be considered when pl removing protection n the Danger 2.
+Report a Condition Affecting the Network (CAN) follow the correct procedure to report conditions the affect the safety of operations in the Network at the time 3.
+Identify and describe the main features of level crossings a) take appropriate action if there is faulty or damaged or gates at a level crossing b) identify the types of level crossings d equipment NGE 216 4.
+Test Type F level crossings a) identify when testing is conducted b) state who is authorised to suspend testing c) state who authorises testing of level crossings d) perform on-site tests of level crossings e) follow the correct procedure to report and record the of testing NGE 218 NPR 715 NPR 716 NPR 717 he outcomes NPR 718 5.
+Manually Operate Type F level crossings isolate Type F level crossing warning equipment wh Emergency switch is not provided isolate Type F level crossing warning equipment wh Emergency switch is provided take appropriate action when level crossing booms or defective manage rail traffic over a isolated Type F level cross follow the correct procedure to restore Type F level equipment to normal operation are damaged NPR 715 NPR 716 NPR 716 NPR 717

-Ele Element Performance criteria At 1 the end of training the person must be able to: 6.
-Take appropriate safety precautions when near electrical infrastructure (if applicable) (a) (b) identify the main components of electrical infrastructure describe the safety issues to be considered when assessing the risk of working near electrical equipment or wiring NGE 222 (c) identify safe working distances from electrical equipment and wiring (d) take appropriate safety precautions when near 1500V overhead wiring (e) follow (or describe) the correct procedure if: • they suspect a problem in the electrical infrastructure • there is a fire near the 1500V supply there are fallen electrical wires • foreign objects are caught in or touching the overhead wiring
+Element Performance criteriaReferenceAt the end of training the person must be able to: 6.
+Take appropriate safety precautions when near electrical infrastructure (if applicable) (a) identify the main components of electrical infrastructure (b) describe the safety issues to be considered when assessing the risk of working near electrical equipment or wiring (c) identify safe working distances from electrical equipment and wiring (d) take appropriate safety precautions when near 1500V overhead wiring (e) follow (or describe) the correct procedure if: they suspect a problem in the electrical infrastructure there is a fire near the 1500V supply there are fallen electrical wires foreign objects are caught in or touching the overhead wiring NGE 222